developersIndia/website/README.md

 Add a screencast (preferably in GIF format) to showcase the webpage & for obvious SEO reasons -->

-The developersIndia community have grown exponentially & to commemorate such achievement as well as to make our existence shown on the Internet we need a website!
+The developersIndia community have grown exponentially & to commemorate such an achievement as well as to make our existence shown on the Internet we need a website!
 This repository will develop, track & maintain the said webpage.